 Bio

-Thanks for visiting!
-I am currently a Postdoctoral Fellow at Harvard/Princeton University.
 I completed my Ph.D. at Princeton University, working with Lindy McBride on the evolution of a man-biting mosquito, Culex pipiens.
-I initiated and spearheaded PipPop, the Culex pipiens population genomics project, and collaborated with 200+ amazing mosquito researchers worldwide.
-At Princeton, I was a Centennial Fellow and received generous support from the Masason Foundation and the Honjo International Scholarship Foundation.
+I spearheaded PipPop, the Culex pipiens population genomics project, collaborating with 200+ amazing mosquito researchers worldwide to uncover the enigmatic origin of the "London Underground mosquito".

 I spent most of my youth chasing soccer balls, savoring ramen, and playing Nintendo games.
 Since moving to NYC for grad school, I've found a new passion for beautiful jazz and flavorful coffee.